Postpartum complications – What you need to know

 It’s a known fact that some women suffer from postpartum depression.
 It tends to kick in right after a woman has given birth.

 It can happen for a number of reasons and there is no one simple fix for this.

-Some woman become overly concerned for the safety of their baby.
+Some women become overly concerned for the safety of their baby.
 Some find having a new baby too overwhelming and some just don’t feel right about things.

 There is no set way to feel when you are experiencing postpartum depression.
-Woman can have it to many different degrees.
+Women can have it to many different degrees.

 Some women get back in control after a few short weeks and for others it takes much much longer.